openfisca/openfisca-doc/source/contribute/semver.md

-Semantic versionning guidelines
+Semantic versioning guidelines
 ===============================

 Before merging your contribution to an OpenFisca package, you are required to increment the version of this package.

-The [semantic versionning convention](http://semver.org/), applied here, requires you to:
+The [semantic versioning convention](http://semver.org/), applied here, requires you to:

 >Given a version number MAJOR.MINOR.PATCH, increment the: